whisk/perl-rabbit/README.md

         return $messages;
     }

-## Description
+# DESCRIPTION

-Assume read messages from a queue, process them and publish.
+Assume you read messages from a queue, process them and publish.
 But you would like to do it in batches, processing many messages at once.

 This module:

- * gets messages from in queue and publish them by routing key
+- gets messages from in queue and publish them by routing key
- * uses your handler to batch process messages
+- uses your handler to batch process messages
- * keeps persistency - if processing fails, nothing lost from input queue, nothing published
+- keeps persistency - if processing fails, nothing lost from input queue, nothing published

-## Prerequisites

-* Net::AMQP::RabbitMQ;
-* Carp::Assert;
-* Try::Tiny;

-## Usage
+# USAGE

 Define a messages handler: